This article originally appeared on VICE Canada.

 He had a routine.
 I would arrive at his Lakeshore condo and leave my name with the concierge.
 Once or twice, when prompted, I’d respond “Andrea” before the twinge of hot shame made me hurl “I mean Mary Ann!” from my mouth, smiling to cover up the gaff, hoping with all hope that the concierge would smile back in some form of mutual understanding—that yes, Walter Wack was a profligate john and I was only one of many working girls there to drop their names, real or fake, at his desk.
-And most of the time, the concierge who sat behind that desk, bored out of his skull, beholden to surveillance footage of the lobby and the parking garage, did indeed smile back.
+And most of the time, the concierge who sat behind that desk, bored out of his mind, beholden to surveillance footage of the lobby and the parking garage, did indeed smile back.
 We’re just making money, right?

 Up the elevator to the fifth floor, I would knock at Walter’s door, though it was already ajar.
 I would hear a voice yell from a bathroom sizzling with the sound of a hot shower, “Come in!
 I’ll be just a minute!”
 Entering the carpeted unit, I would be greeted at my feet by the saddest little dog in the world.
-Lazily she’d approach the stranger entering her domain— “Hi puppy!”
+Lazily she’d approach the stranger entering her domain—“Hi puppy!”
 I’d squeal—and just as lazily, without ever coming close enough for me to pet her, turn around and slowly walk away.
 To the left I beheld the bachelor’s kitchen, filthy and neglected, with discarded take-out in the sink stacked ten or twelve boxes high.
 To the right was Walter Wack’s bedroom, a CD of moody electronic music beckoning to me from a small boombox on the floor—I always seemed to enter on track 4.
-A fan of $20s would be splayed on the fleece brown throw, which was itself neatly tucked into the corners of the king size bed.
+A fan of 20-dollar bills would be splayed on the fleece brown throw, which was itself neatly tucked into the corners of the king size bed.
 Alone in his dim room, a lit lamp and burning candle on the nightstand, I would undress to my lingerie, apply lubrication, and wait, always a little too long, in a seductive pose on his bed.

-Walter Wack would nonchalantly emerge from the bathroom in a white terrycloth robe with a pack of cigarettes, lighter, and glass of rum and coke in hand.
+Walter Wack would nonchalantly emerge from the bathroom in a white terry cloth robe with a pack of cigarettes, lighter, and glass of rum and coke in hand.
 He would then, without acknowledging me, place his belongings on the nightstand and lay on the bed, lighting a cigarette.
 “Kiss me,” he’d say.
 I found Walter Wack conventionally handsome.
-He was fit, in his mid-thirties, and contrary to the stereotype unfairly affixed to Asian men, his cock was huge—tight and tense like a taut rope.
+He was fit, in his mid-30s, and contrary to the stereotype unfairly affixed to Asian men, his cock was huge—tight and tense like a taut rope.
 In his stoic, detached, and slightly deranged manner, he called me by phrases repeated every visit: his beautiful little girl, his sexy little slut, his hot little piece of ass.
 Like the compliments and the entrance ritual, the sex too followed a script.
 Predictably we would kiss, I would blow, he would plow, and he would come.
 There was strange comfort in the pattern.

 One of his preferred positions had me on my back, thighs tucked into my chest, prone and vulnerable like a fuck box.
 My hips always hurt after our sessions, but I made concessions for my most regular client.
 One evening, on our way to our respective appointments in the car, a co-whore named Sarah brought up Walter Wack.